jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > * I remembered, that most participants seemed to be quite happy at the beginning of their projects.
 This participant seemed to have a tough start.
 I assumed organization and waiting was not a positive experience, so I highlighted it
 > * Starting with the designing itself was a positive experience.
-> * After the start the curve declines a bit.
+> * After the start, the curve declines a bit.
 Maybe this is because populating the design with texts and images may be a bit boring.
 > * Praise seemed to raise the mood.
 > * …in parallel the participant did line breaks and letter spacing, I assume these are finishing touches and itself maybe a bit boring.
 > * Sending the finished design to the client seemed to be a positive thing.
 Maybe this is a kind of closure point—“I finished the design!”